Is There A Link Between Creativity And Mental Illness?

 Various researchers have found evidence of an association between creativity and mental illness.

-The results suggest that artistic creatives and psychiatric patients share a tendency to unusual ideas and experiences.
-However, a number of questions remain unanswered.
+The results suggest that artistic creatives and psychiatric patients share a tendency to have unusual ideas and experiences.
+However, several questions remain unanswered.

 Related Articles